 On January 5, 1961, the South Dakota Department of Public Welfare licensed Catholic Family Services, then known as Catholic Charities, as an adoption or child placement agency.
 The religious Sisters working in the Catholic hospitals alerted the Diocesan officials that the needs of unwed mothers and their children were not being met.
 The SD Catholic Hospital Association and pastors of churches also confirmed the need and recommended the establishment of a diocesan agency to meet these needs.
-Under the leadership of Bishop Lambert Hoch and Mr. Ed Ackerman, a social worker from the Archdiocese of Detroit, the agency was developed and licensed.
+Under the leadership of Bishop Lambert Hoch and Mr. Ed Ackerman, a social worker from the Archdiocese of Detroit, the diocese developed and licensed the agancy.
 Since 1961 Catholic Family Services of South Dakota, as a licensed Child Placement Agency, has helped thousands of families seeking adoption support.

 Adoption brings together two different families for the common good.
 It brings emotions of happiness, sadness, and excitement… often felt at the same time by both the couple and the birth parents.